IBashutosh/local-store-server/README.md

     "accessToken": "tosdfhsdfh"
 }`

-**Add projects in cart by user**
+**Add products in cart by user**
 ----
-  Add projects in cart by logged user role as user.
+  Add products in cart by logged user role as user.

 * **URL**